phpearth/docs/faq/intro/what-is-php.md

 ## See also

-Recommended, quality and modern guides, videos and tutorials for starting with development and PHP in particular:
+Recommended, quality and modern guides, videos, and tutorials for starting with development and PHP in particular:

 * [Codecademy](http://www.codecademy.com/tracks/php) - Free course for learning